 In muscle-building mode, women use Kegelbell five minutes, three times a week in the privacy of their own home or once a week in maintenance mode.
 Unequivocally, one’s vaginal squeeze becomes extremely strong as a result of holding in the insert much the way one gets strong bicep muscles with a kettlebell workout.

 Not only is it the first externally weighted solution, but the Original Kit is also the heaviest vaginal weight kit on the market before adding the Extension Kit that doubles the weight further.
 Kegelbell is made with medical-grade ingredients and is comfortable to use, with the insert similar in size to a large tampon.

-Learn more about how Kegelbell helps treat vaginal laxity →
+Learn more about how Kegelbell can tighten your vagina naturally →

 Avoid these ineffective (and sometimes dangerous) home remedies